Divide and Confer: Aggregating Information without Verification: Incentive Compatibility in Large Economies

 We are interested in the limiting properties of optimal mechanisms as $N$ grows large.
-To characterize this limit, we study a design problem in which feasible mechanisms must satisfy a notion of \emph{incentive compatibility in the large}, which we define next.
-We show that this exercise is the correct way to think about large economies, by showing that the solution to this problem is indeed the unique limit point for all optimal, finite-$N$ mechanisms (Theorem \ref{thm:A-recommendation-mechanism}). \begin{defn} A recommendation mechanism $\sigma:\mathbb{R}_{0}^{K}\rightarrow\left[0,1\right]$ is \textit{incentive compatible in the large (ICL)} if a sequence of recommendation mechanisms $\sigma^{N}\left(\mathbf{h}^{N}\left(\mathbf{s}\right)\right)$ exist that satisfy incentive compatibility, $\forall t_{k},t_{l}\in S,$
+To characterize this limit, we study a design problem in which feasible mechanisms must satisfy a notion of \emph{incentive compatibility in the large}. \begin{defn} A recommendation mechanism $\sigma:\mathbb{R}^{K}_{0}\rightarrow[0,1]$ is \emph{incentive compatible in the large (ICL)} if there exists a sequence of $N$-sender recommendation mechanisms $\{\sigma^{N}\}_{N\geq1}$ satisfying the finite-$N$ incentive compatibility condition (\ref{eq:freqIC}) whose induced outcome distributions converge